 When Secure Connection is enabled, select the certificate from the dropdown list.

-Choose the ADOMs this server will be linked to: All ADOMs, or Specify for specific ADOMs.
+Choose the ADOMs that this server will be linked to for reporting: All ADOMs (default), or Specify for specific ADOMs.

 Specify an attribute for the ADOM.

 Specify the attributes such as member, uniquemember, or memberuid.